 37th Parallel’s Leading Real Estate Investment Fund

-And the good news is that the average accredited investor doesn’t have to become a landlord to add real estate to their portfolio.
+The good news is that the average accredited investor doesn’t have to become a landlord to add real estate to their portfolio.
 Instead, they can partner with professionals to maximize their results.

-37th Parallel Properties latest Income and Total Return Fund is such an investment vehicle and something all accredited investors should consider.
+37th Parallel Properties latest Income and Total Return Fund is an investment vehicle and something all accredited investors should consider.

 Evidence-Based Investing Solutions

 Our acquisitions and asset management teams employ an evidence-based approach to our offerings.
-Over the last 15 years we’ve transacted more than 1 billion dollars in properties with a 100% profitable track record.
+Over the last 15 years, we’ve transacted more than 1 billion dollars in properties with a 100% profitable track record.
 We know how to make our investors money.

 Contact Us Today for a Consultation